Mamdani Millionaire's Tax: Let the New York Exodus Begin?

 Much ado about nothing?

-Given the sturm and drang over the millionaire’s tax, it may be good for wealthy New Yorkers to keep in mind that the tax may never go into effect.
+Given the sturm and drang about the millionaire’s tax, it might be good for wealthy New Yorkers to keep in mind that the tax may never go into effect.

 Though some pundits say there could be wiggle room when it comes to corporate taxes, Hochul is on record as saying she is staunchly opposed to raising personal income taxes and would likely veto any legislation that does so.